BENNS: A Surrogate Model for Hybrid Online-Offline Evolution of SFC Embedding: Related Work

 \subsection{Non-GA Solutions to OSE}

 We analysed non-GA solutions to OSE to identify evaluation mechanisms that may be relevant to GAs.
 Even though other algorithms may not necessarily include fitness evaluation as a part of the algorithm, the mechanisms used to verify the solutions produced by these algorithms may be suitable for fitness evaluation in GAs.
-We found offline approaches in the form of simulators such as ALEVIN, OMNET++ and CloudSim \cite{OpenRASE}, and online approaches in the form of emulators such as Mininet and OpenRASE, virtualisation tools such as Kubernetes, OpenStack and OpenNetVM, and testbeds such as CREATE-NET, 5GInFIRE, and a Raspberry Pi-based platform \cite{OpenRASE}.
-Since emulators are closer to reality compared to simulators~\cite{Fahmy2023SimulatorsWSNs}, it is considered to be online \cite{OpenRASE}.
-Among online approaches, OpenRASE is meant for OSE evaluation and is scalable.
+We found offline approaches in the form of simulators such as ALEVIN, OMNET++, and CloudSim~\cite{OpenRASE}, and online approaches in the form of emulators such as Mininet and OpenRASE, virtualisation tools such as Kubernetes, OpenStack, and OpenNetVM, and testbeds such as CREATE-NET, 5GInFIRE, and a Raspberry Pi-based platform~\cite{OpenRASE}.
+Since emulators are closer to reality compared to simulators~\cite{Fahmy2023SimulatorsWSNs}, they are considered to be online~\cite{OpenRASE}.
+Among online approaches, OpenRASE has been built for OSE evaluation and is scalable.
 The offline approaches, which are simulations, require users to specify the resource demands of SFCs and the numerical function to compute SFC performance.
-For instance, ALEVIN requires the CPU and bandwidth demand of SFCs to be user-defined, and performance has to be numerically evaluated \cite{OpenRASE}.
+For instance, ALEVIN requires the CPU and bandwidth demand of SFCs to be user-defined, and performance has to be numerically evaluated~\cite{OpenRASE}.
+We also found numerical evaluations that quantify SFC performance using mathematical formulas based on assumptions about factors influencing SFC performance without validating the assumptions~\cite{Harutyunyan2022, Liu2021a, Gamal2019a, Fu2020, Tahmasebi2018, Liu2024a, Khoshkholghi2020}.
+Additionally, Bunyakitanon et al.~\cite{Bunyakitanon2020} trained a VNF performance prediction model of a video transcoder using data from a real network, which was used to optimise the OSE problem.